 When you get a new health insurance policy, there will be a 30 day waiting period starting from the policy start date, during which period any hospitalization charges will not be payable.
 However, this is not applicable to any emergency hospitalization occurring due to an accident.

-This 30 day waiting period is not applicable when the policy is renewed.
+This 30 day period is not applicable when the policy is renewed but each the waiting period

 Q16.
 What happens to the policy coverage after a claim is filed?